 It’s not the preppers hoarding toilet paper and other supplies… it’s those frightened individuals not prepared and driven instead by fear.

 I’m reminded of Joseph, who through a series of divine events was led to a place where he had the power to deliver hope to a desperate people facing famine and because of his prepping successfully brought Egypt through a widespread agricultural catastrophe.
 During the seven years of abundant harvest, Joseph developed a stockpiling system to store the grain (Gen. 41:48-49).
 During the seven lean years that followed, Joseph opened the storehouses and dispensed grain to the Egyptians and other people who were affected by the widespread famine (Gen. 41:57).

-I believe we are now just at the beginning stages of this pandemic and the days, weeks, months, and perhaps years ahead are going to bring new challenges and unprecedented change to our lives.
+Since the beginning of this plandemic we have witnessed unprecedented change and the emergence of a new normal.
+I believe the days, weeks, months, and perhaps years ahead are going to bring more new challenges and even more change to our lives.